 - We NEVER ask customers to enable SSH access over public internet connections, only from within the person’s internal home network.

 - An advanced user could attempt to enable SSH on their Casa Node, but this is NOT advised.
-This is discussed more in our knowledgebase article here:

 We’ve made design decisions with the Casa Node that prioritize ease of use, while preserving appropriate levels of security.